deltadan/cidrsubnet/README.md

 This simple function can be used to test the CIDR ranges that will be built by Terraform when using the [cidrsubnets](https://www.terraform.io/docs/configuration/functions/cidrsubnet.html) function.

-Instructions to run the function to use this CIDR tester
+## Instructions to run CIDR Tester

 1. Copy the cidrtest.tf into a folder with no other Terraform files.

 2. Update the CIDR range of the VNET